 LINCOLN MOTOR COMPANY

-Laura collaborated with the Foundry, Time Inc.’s state-of-the-art creative lab and content studio, to develop a luxury lifestyle magazine for the relaunch of the iconic Lincoln Continental.
+Begley Bloom Media collaborated with the Foundry, a state-of-the-art creative lab and content studio, to develop a luxury lifestyle magazine for the relaunch of the iconic Lincoln Continental.
 Begley Bloom Media oversaw content and assigning and worked closely with the Foundry’s art and photo departments to create the 36-page publication.
 The magazine was published in January 2017 and is being sent to a targeted high-net-worth audience and being distributed at Lincoln dealerships.
 The full publication can be viewed here, and sample spreads can be viewed below.

-Laura has worked with eBay’s marketing team to create branded content and ghost write articles for executives at the company.
-Examples of her work can be shared upon request.
+Begley Bloom Media has worked with eBay’s marketing team to create branded content and ghost write articles for executives at the company.
+Examples of the work can be shared upon request.

-Begley Bloom Media’s founder, Laura Begley Bloom, has a history of developing high-impact content-marketing campaigns for BMW at both Yahoo Travel and Travel + Leisure.
-At Yahoo Travel, BMW approached the team in search of content ideas that aligned with its brand pillars (style, design, arts + culture, road trips).
+Begley Bloom Media’s founder, Laura Begley Bloom, has a history of developing high-impact content-marketing campaigns for BMW.
+While she was working at Yahoo Travel, BMW approached the team in search of content ideas that aligned with its brand pillars (style, design, arts + culture, road trips).
 Laura developed the creative concept and content strategy for a series of U.S.-based stories that inspired travelers to hit the road in style — in a BMW.